-- I. When a parcel has been sold or destroyed in accordance with the provisions of Article 15 of the Agreement, a report of the sale or destruction shall be prepared. - 2.
+- I. When a parcel has been sold or destroyed in accordance with the provisions of Article 14 of the Agreement, a report of the sale or destruction shall be prepared and forwarded to the office of origin. - 2.
 The proceeds of the sale shall be used in the first place to defray the charges upon the parcel.
-Any balance which there may be shall be forwarded to the Administration of the country of origin for payment to the sender, on whom the cost of forwarding it shall fall.
+Any balance which there may be shall be forwarded to the Postal Administration of the country of origin for payment to the sender, on whom the cost of forwarding it shall fall.